GUIDELINES FOR ABSTRACT SUBMISSION

 In case 2 abstracts from the same author are accepted, the first author will present one of them and give the second presentation to one of the co-authors.

 No-shows will be excluded from the final program and abstract book, and will not be considered as prerequisite of an application for EURAPS membership.

 Without acceptable excuse, not-showing authors will be automatically excluded from paper submission to future EURAPS Meetings.

 EURAPS website accepts up to two (n.
 2) abstracts per first author, however in case both abstracts pass review and make it to the final program, the author will choose one of the two abstracts.
 The second abstract will be automatically presented by the next co-author available.
 Attempts of submission after 2 abstracts will be rejected.

 EURAPS has a strict policy against plagiarism, and has implemented software that verifies authenticity and originality of papers.
-Multiple submissions of the same abstracts with different authors, different titles, in different categories, submission of abstracts with similar texts, are strictly forbidden and will be immediately identified and lead to complete exclusion of the abstract(s) from further evaluation and complete exclusion of the author(s) from future EURAPS Meetings.
+Multiple submissions of the same abstracts with different authors, different titles, in different categories, submission of abstracts with similar texts, are strictly forbidden.
+Any infraction will be immediately identified and lead to the complete exclusion of the abstract(s) from further evaluation and complete exclusion of the author(s) from future EURAPS Meetings.

 In accordance with EURAPS by-laws, authors are requested to be sensitive to, and show respect for, ethnic, cultural, religious, and gender diversity.